Top House Republicans urge Biden to create strategy to combat China's nuclear build-up

 Republicans added: "We are left to reach no other conclusion that China is in violation of Article VI of the NPT."

-McCaul, Rogers and Nunes went on to request that the president provide "a comprehensive interagency strategy" for getting China to enter "meaningful arms control negotiations, either bilaterally or trilaterally," while arguing that the strategy should include "the full use of our diplomatic, military, intelligence, and sanctions toolbox to bring them to the table."
+Rogers, McCaul and Nunes went on to request that the president provide "a comprehensive interagency strategy" for getting China to enter "meaningful arms control negotiations, either bilaterally or trilaterally," while arguing that the strategy should include "the full use of our diplomatic, military, intelligence, and sanctions toolbox to bring them to the table."

 Republicans also urged Biden to provide a "determination as to whether or not China is acting inconsistent" with the NPT, and provide any "underlying intelligence indicative of China’s willingness to enter into good faith arms control negotiations as required by the treaty."